jawahar-shazab/docs/docs/api.md

 POST /v1/auth/request-password
 ```

-Initiates a process to retrieve or reset the user's password.
+This API initiates the password retrieval or reset process.
+Similar to the reset-password-request API, the user provides their registered email address to receive further instructions on resetting or recovering their password.

 #### 9. Send verification email